-Perranuthnoe is a large sandy beach at low tide, although at certain times of the year at high tide the beach is almost entirely smooth rocks.
-Dogs are restricted at certain times of the year, and although it is a popular beach there is no lifeguard cover provided.
+Steeped in history, Perranuthnoe is a large sandy beach at low tide, although at certain times of the year at high tide the beach is almost entirely smooth rocks.
+Dogs are restricted part of the year, and although it is a popular beach there is no lifeguard cover provided.
 The surf is more suitable for beginners here, and there are rock pools and a stream to interest younger families.
 This is also a popular beach for sea fishing with easy access for all from the car park via a slipway.
 The cliffs that back the beach have suffered from erosion and evidence can be seen of the effect that historical tin mining has had on the environment here.

 Where to find them:

 If you fancy reading about more of West Cornwall’s beautiful beaches, read our blog on Hidden Coves in West Cornwall >

 View all of our West Cornwall cottages >